curtismchale/wordpress-faq-manager/readme.txt

 3. Example of expanded FAQs

 == Changelog ==

+= 1.27 =
+* fixed bug in Random FAQ widget and and added variable for 'see more' text and number.
+Props @jupiterwise

+= 1.26 =
+* added `faqcombo` shortcode to allow for a list of FAQ titles that inner-link to the content on the page

 = 1.25 =
 * added CSS for printing to auto-expand FAQs (does not affect screen)